neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 This service usually finds the most icons, but also the most useless icons.

 **Besticon** uses a [besticon](https://github.com/mat/besticon) third party service to find icons.
-The service can be self hosted by using the [docker image](https://hub.docker.com/r/matthiasluedtke/iconserver/) or running the app on a server.
+The service can be self hosted by using the [docker image](https://hub.docker.com/r/matthiasluedtke/iconserver/), fore free on [Heroku](https://dashboard.heroku.com/new?button-url=https%3A%2F%2Fgithub.com%2Fmat%2Fbesticon&template=https%3A%2F%2Fgithub.com%2Fmat%2Fbesticon) or running the app on a server.
 The url for the service can be defined in the settings.
 Any compatible api is accepted.
 It usually returns the best icons and also good default icons if none is found.